Monabr/TestApp/README.md

 2. Hold your finger on the LazyVerticalGrid and try quick scroll vertically up and down remember how it goes.
 3. Scroll horizontally HorizontalPager to -1 page.
 4. Scroll back horizontally HorizontalPager to 0 page.
 5. Hold or finger on the LazyVerticalGrid and try quick scroll vertically up and down see how it's different - there is no scroll at all.
+(Please note: I am actively scrolling vertically in this video!
+I'm not waiting!)
 6. Try scroll as usual up and down.
 See there is no more scroll.
 7. Try small scrolls up and down.
 See that there some scroll left.